baldwindunn919/notes/README.md

 Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
 Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
 Set reminders and checklists to ensure you don't forget any tasks or steps in a project.
  -- 212个字符

+# 2023-11-21
+- "Programming wisdom for today: Always strive to write clean, maintainable code.
+It may take a little more time upfront, but it will save you and your team countless hours in the long run.
+Remember, code is read much more often than it is written."